gmsharpe/gmsharpe.github.io/blog/semantic-classifiers.md

 - Consider a hybrid approach: first do nearest-neighbor embedding matching, then optionally pass the top candidate to a small reasoning or zero-shot model to disambiguate
 - Use a similarity threshold and fallback mechanism: if the match is too weak, ask the user for clarification rather than guessing
 - Test your approach on representative user inputs before deployment
+- For production: A/B test different approaches to see which works best for your specific use case

 ## Complete Working Examples